Mahiyat/academia-task-management/README.md

 2. Update Environment Variables: Create an `.env` file in the root directory with the required variables (see Environment Variables section).

-3. Start the Application: Run the following command to start all services using Docker Compose:
+3. Start the Application: Run the following command to start all services using Docker Compose(without GPU support):
     ```bash
+    docker compose up -d --build
+    ```

+    If you want GPU support, run the following command to start all services using Docker Compose:
+    ```bash
-    docker-compose up -d --build
+    docker compose -f docker-compose-ollama-gpu.yml up -d --build
     ```

 This will: